PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     **Reworking the example Padlet**

     A Padlet in the same format as the above example was used to gather experiences of online teaching for needs analysis before a training session.
 Google Docs is a lightweight solution that could replace this to collect questions either in advance or during a session for live review.
-Create a Doc, add question(s) if needed and share with participants.
+Create a Doc, add question(s) if needed.
+Give participants Edit access so they can contribute.
 To review, you can screenshare or users can review on their devices.

 ---

-### Curated resources: teaching materials
+### Curated resources

-Padlet is sometimes used to provide static module materials and additional resources, such as:
+Padlet is sometimes used to provide static materials and resources, such as:

 - weekly lecture slides, tasks and reading items
 - links to additional or extension resources
+- careers or academic skills resources

+In this use case, users access resources but do not contribute themselves.

+#### Example Padlet: teaching materials

 !!!
 Tip

-    This **is not an appropriate use of Padlet**.
+    Please **use your VLE site**!
 Teaching materials should be provided directly within the module's Ultra VLE site.
 Reading items must be provided on the Leganto Reading List.

-#### Example Padlet: module resources

-This archive **Column** format Padlet was used pre-Ultra VLE to present weekly module materials, containing:
+This archive *Economic Data Analysis - Resources* Padlet used the **Column** format to present weekly module materials, containing:

 - an introductory resource: article, link, YouTube video etc.
 - lecture slides in PPT (with PDF slides on the VLE site)
 - post-lecture tasks: reading items, VLE quizzes etc.
 - uploaded PDFs of reading items

-While this was well organised and guided students through the content, there are problems presenting materials in Padlet:
+This was well organised and guided students through the content, but there are there are general problems presenting teaching materials in Padlet:

-- The Padlet format requires lots of scrolling, may have contrast issues, and doesn't allow users to select text.
+- Padlet require lots of scrolling, may have contrast issues, and don't allow users to select text.
 This makes it difficult to use for many users.
 - Materials in a Padlet take students outside the module VLE site.
 This causes difficulties for some users, and is generally unpopular.
 - Uploaded PDFs are problematic in terms of copyright and accessibility, amongst other issues.
 Readings should be added to the Reading List instead.

-Once Ultra VLE sites were adopted, this Padlet was remade directly within the module site and reading items added to the Reading List.
+Once Ultra VLE sites and the [VLE Site Design Principles](../ultra/site-design-principles.md) were adopted, this Padlet was remade directly within the module site and reading items added to the Reading List.

 <figure markdown>
 ![Described in text](images/padlet-teaching-resources.png)
-</figcaption>Padlet used for weekly module materials</figcaption>
+<figcaption>Example: Padlet used for weekly module materials</figcaption>
 </figure>

 ???
 Abstract "Required tool for module materials: Ultra VLE site"

     - The [Document](../ultra/documents.md) page type is the best option for providing most module materials.
 This uses drag-and-drop content blocks in a flexible layout to easily add text, images, video, files and more.
+Use column titles as section headings or an individual document.
-    - Lecture slides and other files can be [uploaded with a Document](../ultra/documents.md#block-file-upload) to integrate with other content, or as [standalone items](../ultra/files.md)
+    - Lecture slides and other files can be [uploaded with a Document](../ultra/documents.md#block-file-upload) to integrate with other content, or as [standalone items](../ultra/files.md).
+    - Panopto and YouTube video content can be [embedded within a Document](../ultra/documents.md#block-html).
+    - Students can use the Ally Alternative Formats tool to convert and download content in a way that works for them, and you can use the Accessibility Report to identify and fix issues.
     - **Do not upload or directly link to reading items**.
 Use the Reading List instead (see below).
-    - Use your Departmental template materials sections; in most cases s sections or Documents.
+    - Use your Departmental template materials sections; in most cases weekly sections or Documents.

     **Reworking the example Padlet**

     All non-reading item content should be added to the module Ultra VLE site.
 Add items from each weekly column to the relevant template weekly materials section.
 Most content is best added into a Document: overview, tasks, slides, details of readings etc. Add content such as Discussions and Quizzes as separate items within the weekly section, so that all weekly content is collated together.
+Once complete, remove the Padlet from the site.

     <figure markdown>
     ![Weekly section with task Document, Discussion and Quiz item.
 The Document contains a weekly overview of tasks, slides uploaded and viewable on the page, embedded recordings and details of the week's readings on the Reading List](images/padlet-teaching-resources-alternative-ultra-document.png)
-    <figcaption>Example: Padlet used to provide module materials</figcaption>
+    <figcaption>Padlet reworked as Ultra VLE folder and Document with weekly materials</figcaption>
     </figure>

 ???
 Abstract "Required tool for reading items: Leganto Reading List"